jacksonkernion/jacksonkernion.github.io/posts/modest-conceptual-functionalism-distilled.md

 That is, they elide the conceptual *irreducibility* of the phenomenal to the functional with a sort of conceptual *independence*.
 A much better option is:

-- **Modest conceptual functionalism:** Some phenomenal concepts have built-in functional constraints.
-So while you can't read off phenomenal facts from functional facts, you *can* (sometimes/always) read off functional facts from phenomenal facts.
+- Modest conceptual functionalism: Some phenomenal concepts have built-in functional constraints.
+So while functional descriptions don't entail phenomenal descriptions, at least *some* phenomenal descriptions entail functional descriptions.

 Modest conceptual functionalism, as a category, covers any view that eschews functional-to-phenomenal entailments but embraces some form of phenomenal-to-functional entailment.
 But which sorts of functional constraints on phenomenology are plausible?
 Where should we look?